(c) Copyright 2000 - 2023

 All rights reserved

 Aloha website readers!
 If you are new to this website you should probably scroll down near the bottom of this long page, below the line, to see which of 11 basic areas is of most interest; and if you are new to the study of Hawaiian sovereignty, start with the "General Introduction."
 Items in the introduction are arranged in the order most likely to be useful for someone just starting to think carefully about Hawaiian sovereignty.
-This website has about 950 items about Hawaiian sovereignty issues, including scholarly essays, legal documents, compilations of news reports, political diatribes, etc. where each item ranges from a few pages to several hundred pages in length.
+In January 2021 this website actually held 1061 items about Hawaiian sovereignty issues, including scholarly essays, legal documents, compilations of news reports, political diatribes, etc.; each of which can be anywhere from a few pages long to several hundred pages long.
+The ones listed below are only the major ones and do not include subpages or time-period compilations.
 Everything on this website including new items can be found in one or more of the 11 MAJOR SECTIONS LISTED AT THE BOTTOM, BELOW THE LONG LIST OF "NEW ITEMS."

 For those already familiar with this website, the most important hot topics and new items are listed first.

 Here is an internal search engine allowing you to find all pages on this website which discuss the topic you're interested in.
-Anytime you want to use the search engine, return to this front page.**** IMPORTANT BOOK: "Hawaiian Apartheid -- Racial Separatism and Ethnic Nationalism in the Aloha State" by Kenneth R. Conklin, Ph.D.
+There are more than a thousand webpages on this website.
+To avoid getting a list of many dozens or hundreds, choose a small number of narrowly tailored keywords to put into the search window**** IMPORTANT BOOK: "Hawaiian Apartheid -- Racial Separatism and Ethnic Nationalism in the Aloha State" by Kenneth R. Conklin, Ph.D.
 302 pages.
 See cover, detailed table of contents, and entire Chapter 1, plus information on how to order the book; at http://tinyurl.com/2a9fqa

 For those who want to know about the author of this website: "Kenneth R. Conklin, Ph.D.
 Who is Ken Conklin?
 What does he look like and sound like?
 What is his background?
 What does he believe in?
 Why did he come to Hawaii?
 Why does he pick on ethnic Hawaiians?"
 The answers are at: